Plan of Town of Cincinnati, Israel Ludlow, 1802

 The Mayberry Map

-Deep within the memory of the post war, Howdy Doody Gerald McBoing Boing generation and on late night syndicated television with its echoing tales of cows wearing shoes and nipping it in the bud hangs a large city map in the Mayberrry Courthouse just behind Andy's desk.
-But was it the detailed layout of the illusory town so many wished was real?
+Deep within the memory of the post war, Howdy Doody, Gerald McBoing Boing generation and on late night syndicated television with its echoing tales of cows wearing shoes and harangs of nipping it in the bud hangs a large city map in the Mayberrry Courthouse just behind Andy's desk.
+But was it a detailed layout of the illusory town so many wished was real?
 No, it was the 1929 Wagner map of Cincinnati.

 Dave Scheuermann wondered about the map for years then one day while watching an episode on dvd freeze-framed an image of it.
 "I was hoping to find a clue, maybe catch a word or two.
 Well, no luck there," he told me in a recent email.
 "I did notice a landmark of a river on the map.
 I pulled out my Walmart Road Atlas from 2001 and looked at the cities that had rivers running thru them - Minneapolis-St. Paul, St. Louis, and then Lo and Behold....Cincinnati!!!!
 An exact match.
 Then all the other land marks fell into place."

 For those searching for Mayberry beyond their ashy TVLand looking glass, David built a castle in the air and placed it on the ground, literally.
 In 2006, he and his wife Marsha constructed the Taylor Home Inn, a bed and breakfast in Clearwater, Wisconsin.
-The building plan, believe it or not, was based on dimensional estimates approximated while watching the show.
+The building plan,was based on dimensional estimates approximated while watching the show.
 The courthouse set was reconstructed in the basement where the map is on display.